 - Referral: Any student who needs more regular and ongoing services than the counseling center can provide or who needs services the center does not provide will be referred to area providers.
 Note: Each student is responsible for the cost of any services obtained off campus.

-- Eligibility: All currently enrolled Oglethorpe students are eligible for individual and group counseling.
-Georgia law requires anyone under age 18 to have written permission of a legal guardian (usually a parent) to receive ongoing services.
+- Eligibility: Georgia law requires anyone under age 18 to have written permission of a legal guardian (usually a parent) to receive ongoing services.
 Students under age 18 may be seen without parental permission in case of emergency for one session in order to assess the need for services.
-All members of the Oglethorpe University are eligible for consultation.

 - Confidentiality: All clients of the counseling center who are over age 18 have the right to expect confidentiality of their records and sessions.
 Counselors are legally bound to maintain rights to privacy and will not disclose information of any kind without the client’s expressed written permission, except in circumscribed situations specified by Georgia law.
 Exceptions to confidentiality are situations in which the therapist is concerned that a client may be in imminent danger of serious harm to self or others; client disclosure of an ongoing situation of abuse; neglect or exploitation of a minor child or an incapacitated adult; and court order signed by a judge.
 Counseling records are not included in a student’s academic record and are not available to parents or University faculty or staff even with FERPA release.
 (See Sec.
 3.8. for an explanation of FERPA guidelines.)